 The NHTSA maintains an online booklet of important recall information for consumers.
 This source is comprehensive and widely cited.
 If you have more specific questions, you may wish to read it or otherwise contact the NHTSA.

-Injury lawsuits related to a faulty product can recover compensation for medical bills, lost wages from time off work, and other injury damages.
+Injury lawsuits related to a faulty product can recover compensation for medical bills, lost wages from time off work, and other damages.
 Consumers who have been injured as a result of car-related defect may have a legal claim to damages.
-Have an experienced product liability attorney provide a free initial review of your claim.
+Contact a products liability attorney to discuss your legal options today.